RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 the keys under QWERTY help to tell at least the left (h) from right (n).
 Knowledge of up and down probably comes only with practice.

+I struggled with Vim for a few days, trying to learn how I could remap the movement keys to the same location under Dvorak as they are in QWERTY.
+But I was unable to find an easy solution and the prospect of the cascading key remappings was enough to drive me to look at Emacs.
+By contrast with Vim most of the keys in Emacs have some kind of mnemonic association.
+Moving forward a character is `ctrl f` and back is `ctrl b`.
+Down one line is `ctrl n` and up is `ctrl p` for next and previous.
+Not only that, but part of the very philosophy of Emacs is easy customization, up to and including remapping every key on your keyboard to do something different.
+More importantly, that philosophy of customization is embedded in the Emacs community.

 Stuff and things.
 About the struggle of liking emacs and things,